JappyPing/noise2read/docs/source/Usage/Installation.rst

 Installation
 ============

-To use noise2read, please create anaconda virtual environment (because current noise2read depend on two Conda packages and several pip packages), and then install noise2read using pip.
+To use noise2read, please create virtual environment because noise2read depend on two Conda packages and several pip packages, and then install noise2read using pip.
 Besides, when installing noise2read, it will automatically install all the pip dependencies.

 1. pip and conda
 <<<<<<<<<<<<<<<<